Sphereon-Opensource/did-auth-cas/README.md

 ## Building and running CAS with Passwordless DID Authentication

-In order for this application to work, you need to also have connections to both `did-transports-ms` and `did-mapping-ms`:
+In order for this application to work, you need to setup connections to both `did-transports-ms` and `did-mapping-ms`:
 * [Did Transports MS](https://github.com/Sphereon/did-transports-ms)
 * [DID Mapping Client](https://github.com/Sphereon/did-mapping-ms)